jsilf/CV/README.md

 # CV
 Work in progress.
-My resumé with HTML, CSS/SCSS and Javascript.
+My resumé with HTML, CSS/SCSS and vanilla Javascript.